MTstateIntroStats/IntroStatTextbook/learning_outcomes.md

 - Identify confounding variables in observational studies and explain why they are confounding

 ## Probability
+- Understand and explain the role of randomness in designing studies and drawing conclusions
 - Recognize and simulate probabilities as long-run frequencies
 - Construct two-way tables and tree diagrams to evaluate marginal, joint, and conditional probabilities